Qodana 2024.2 Help

 --baseline-include-absent

 Go through the full commit history and run the analysis on each commit.
-If combined with --commit, analysis will be started from the given commit.
-Could take a long time.
+If combined with --commit, the analysis will be started from the given commit

-Base changes commit to reset to, resets git and runs linter with --script local-changes: analysis will be run only on changed files since the given commit.
-If combined with --full-history, full history analysis will be started from the given commit.
+Reset Git and run analysis only for the files modified since the given commit.
+If combined with the --full-history option, full history analysis will be started from the given commit

 --fail-threshold <string>

 Set the number of problems that will serve as a quality gate.
-If this number is reached, the inspection run is terminated with a non-zero exit code
+Once the quality gate threshold is reached, the analysis will be terminated with a non-zero exit code

 --disable-sanity

-Skip running the inspections configured by the sanity profile
+Skip the inspections configured by the qodana.sanity inspection profile

 -d, --source-directory <string>

-Directory inside the project-dir directory must be inspected.
-If not specified, the whole project is inspected
+Specify the directory inside the project-dir directory that must be analyzed.
+If not specified, the whole project will be analyzed

 -n, --profile-name <string>